Serve with Us Through Social Concerns

-- Quarterly food drives to benefit the Strongsville Food Bank and the food pantry at St. Boniface.
+- Quarterly food drives to benefit the Strongsville Food Bank and the food pantry at St. Boniface (W. 54th in Cleveland)

 - Prayer Shawl ministry where parishioners knit, crochet, or quilt prayer shawls or lap blankets for people who are ill, facing surgery, or in hospice.

-- Apostles Build Project for Habitat for Humanity where volunteers will work to help rehab a house for a low-income family.
+- Apostles Build Project for Habitat for Humanity where volunteers work to help rehab a house for a low-income family.
+Click here

-- Giving Tree at Christmas where parishioners buy toys, clothing, and other gifts for needy individuals.
+- Giving Tree at Christmas where parishioners donate toys, clothing, and other gifts for those in need.